FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

 ### 2. Launch Audience Display (note FIRST updates may slightly change the operation)

-{: .note }
-FIRST game-specific updates may slightly change the look or operation of Audience Display.

 - Use the FIRST Audience Display shortcut located on the Windows desktop or search "Primary Display" in the Start menu.
 - Ctrl-Shift-C accesses the Audience Display dialog box to set options.
 Options should be set as follows:
     - Chroma Background Fuchsia